-As at 31 December 2019 the capital structure of the Group consists of debt (borrowings and obligations under leases) in the amount of USD 870 million (31 December 2018: USD 536 million), share capital of USD 386 million (31 December 2018: USD 386 million) and retained earnings of USD 9,600 million (31 December 2018: USD 9,662 million).
+As at 31 December 2020 the capital structure of the Group consists of debt (borrowings and obligations under leases) in the amount of USD 970 million (31 December 2019: USD 870 million), share capital of USD 386 million (31 December 2019: USD 386 million) and retained earnings of USD 9,522 million (31 December 2019: USD 9,600 million).

 The management of the Group reviews the Group's capital structure on an annual basis.
 As part of this review, management considers the cost of capital and the risks associated with each class of capital.
 Based on their recommendations, the Group balances its overall capital structure through the payment of dividends as well as the issue of new debt or the redemption of existing debt.
-Additionally, the Group monitors the adequacy of its debt levels using the debt to EBITDA ratio and debt to equity.
-Details of ratios are disclosed in Note 21.
+The Group monitors capital on the basis of the debt-to-equity ratio (to be not higher than 1:1).
+Additionally, the Group monitors the adequacy of its debt level using the net debt to EBITDA ratio.

-There were no significant changes in the Group's approach to capital management during the year ended 31 December 2019 in comparison to the prior period.
+There were no significant changes in the Group's approach to capital management during the year ended 31 December 2020 in comparison to the prior period.

-29. COMMITMENTS AND CONTINGENCIES
+30. COMMITMENTS AND CONTINGENCIES